 Reactive hypoglycemia is low blood sugar that occurs a few hours after eating a meal.
-It happens when a person has too much insulin in their blood at the wrong time.
+It is a rare condition that occurs when a person has too much insulin in their blood stream.

 Insulin is the hormone that enables sugar to enter cells from the bloodstream.
 Within cells, sugar serves as the primary source of energy.